puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 * `exec` An external command
 * `host` A host entry

-If you are curious to learn about all of the different built-in resources types available for you to manage, see the [Type Reference Document](http://docs.puppetlabs.com/references/latest/type.html)
+If you are curious to learn about all of the built-in resources types available, see the [Type Reference Document](http://docs.puppetlabs.com/references/latest/type.html) or try the command `puppet describe --list`.

 ### Resource Title